ryanwilsonperkin/cis3210/README.md

 Since pylons relies on custom routes to map requests to controllers, any attempts at path traversal will be caught and handled by the error router.

+### DOS (Denial of Service)

+Since denial of service is such a wide range of attacks, there are several ways to mitigate their impact.
+We will discuss a few, but forgo implementation to reduce the overhead of setup for this application.
+To properly mitigate all attacks would involve the installation and configuration of other libraries and tools, which are not expected to be present on the instructor's lab computer.

+One form of denial of service is attempting to crash the server, by uploading tremendous amounts of data.
+This can be mitigated by using Content-Length limiting for POST requests, through upgraded versions of the WebOb middleware.

+Another form of denial of service is SYN-flooding, whre a malicious user attempts to overwhelm the server with SYN packets causing the server to send back a large number of ACK packets (as per TCP handshake protocol).
+This form of attack can be mitigated by the use of a custom WSGI HTTP server such as Gunicorn, that can add additional attack-detection middleware and ignore further packets from malicious users.

+Finally, we will consider Distributed Denial of Service (DDOS), where many users are performing a DOS attack concurrently against the server.
+This attack can be handled by implementing a reverse-proxy such as [nginx](http://wiki.nginx.org/Main) to handle the automatic blacklisting of IP addresses based on attack-detection protocols.

 ### SQL Injection

 SQL injection attacks are mitigated by the proper use and implementation of the